 9.14.3.3 Aperiodic Reporting

-Reported L1-RSRP measurements contained in aperiodic triggered, aperiodic triggered periodic and aperiodic triggered semi-persistent L1-RSRP reports shall meet the requirements in clauses [10.1.19] for FR1 and [10.1.20] for FR2, respectively.
+Reported L1-RSRP measurements contained in aperiodic triggered, aperiodic triggered periodic and aperiodic triggered semi-persistent L1-RSRP reports shall meet the requirements in clauses 10.1.19D for FR1 and 10.1.20A for FR2, respectively.

 The UE shall only send aperiodic L1-RSRP measurement report if a DCI trigger has been received.